Philippwolf/fb-chat-stats/README.md

 ## How to use this script?

+First of all if you don't have BeautifulSoup, you need to install it by using
+'''
+pip instal bs4
+'''

 1. Go to /messages directory
 2. Paste .html file from your downloaded Facebook data
 3. Run script.py file